lollcat/se3-augmented-coupling-flows/README.md

 # TODO:

 ## Burning
-    - Add code that allows visualisation of what's happening in the flow.
     - Rewrite for e3nn
         1. Let networks take in positional and feature info.
         2. Alanine dipeptide
-    - Code diffusion/CNF
     - Rewrite with jgraph, generalise to varying number of nodes
     - Add more augmented variables.
     - Think of directly parameterizing the basis (3 free params) for the proj flow.